reutermj/blank-to-bazel/rules.md

 - **Alternative approaches**: Replicate source files in test target with appropriate defines
 - **Applicable situations**: When source code analysis reveals `#ifdef TEST_MAIN` or similar patterns

+#### Translating cross-language compilation patterns
+- **Example**: Creating `cc_test` targets that use C++ compiler on C source files like Makefile `testcpp` targets
+- **Explanation**: Cross-language compilation is often a testing artifact rather than a genuine build requirement and adds unnecessary complexity to Bazel builds
+- **Alternative approaches**: Focus on building proper language-specific targets and use Bazel's native multi-language support for genuine interoperability needs
+- **Applicable situations**: When Makefile contains targets using different compilers on the same source files

 ### Translation Dictionary

 #### Make to Bazel Translations